vonglasow/atoum-documentation/source/en/cookbooks/hook.inc.rst

       }
    }

 The code below assumes that your unit tests are in files with the extension ``.php`` and directories path contains ``/ Tests/Units``.
-If this is not your case, you will need to modify the script depending on your context.
+If this is not the case, you will need to modify the script depending on your context.

 .. note::
-   In the example above, the test files must include atoum for the hook works.
+   In the above example, the test files must include atoum for the hook works.

 The tests are run very quickly with atoum, all unit tests can be run before each commit with a hook like this :